 - Audited financial statements for the most recently completed fiscal year are required of all organizations in existence for more than five years and with operating income of $500,000 or more.

-- Organizations with annual income under $500,000 or agencies founded within the last five years must submit an independent review of their financial statements, completed by a CPA.
+- Organizations with annual income under $500,000 or agencies founded within the last five years must submit an independent review of their financial statements, completed by a Certified Public Accountant.

-- Small Grant applicants that cannot meet the financial documentation requirements may be eligible for a one-time exemption on a case-by-case basis upon review of the full application.
+- Applicants to the Small Grant Program who cannot meet the financial documentation requirements may be eligible for a one-time exemption on a case-by-case basis upon review of the full application.